 So what is meant by applied object types?

+You can treat it as a preprogrammed template (or an abstract class) that defines multiple aspects of how the platform handles subject-related entities.
 Applied object types are used both during design-time and run-time.
-In design time this will be either a meta-model to describe objects through metadata or entity classes to handle data within a program model.
-In run-time these will be the rules that determine how the system will handle an object.
-The lock engine mechanism is a good example here.
+In design time, this is either a meta-model to describe objects through metadata or entity classes to handle data within a program model.
+In run-time, these are the rules that determine how the system handles objects.
+Consider a lock engine mechanism.
+It is an excellent example of the case.

-We’ll take three of them:
+Let’s take a closer look at three of them:

 Catalogs store static content (lists of employees, goods, and clients).